Collagen Protein: Is It Worth The Hype & How to Maximize Use

 Vitamin C Food Sources:

 Protein, such as collagen, can become denatured when paired with heat.
-We want the breakdown of collagen to take place in our digestive tract so our body can absorb it, NOT in our coffee!
-If I wanted to maximize my body’s use of collagen I would not risk putting it into coffee.
-To be honest, I sometimes still mix it in my coffee when in a rush, but make sure it's not piping hot coffee.
-The bottom-line is when I factor in the cost of most high-quality collagen supplements, I don't want to do this often & risk compromising the integrity of what I invested in!
+We want the breakdown of collagen to take place in our digestive tract so our body can absorb it, NOT in our coffee.
+If you want to maximize your body’s use of collagen, avoid putting it in hot coffee.
+To be honest, I sometimes still mix it in my coffee when in a rush, but I make sure that it is moderately warm instead of piping hot.
+The bottom-line is when you factor in the cost of most high-quality collagen supplements, try not to do this often & risk compromising the integrity of what you’ve invested in.
+My favorite injury-friendly post workout meal when healing my patellar tendonitis was putting 1 scoop Truvani bovine collagen + 1 scoop Kion Clean Whey Protein (save with code LOUISE) + ½ c. oatmeal + 1 tbsp. almond butter.

-My question back to you is, after what you just learned & read above, do you see at least 15 g of collagen in a hydrolyzed form + more than 1 collagen type on the label?
-Does the product contain no added sugar, dyes or fillers?
-It’s highly unlikely that you’re benefiting from use of a collagen creamer, right?
-Sorry if I just offended your gummy loving soul :)
+My question back to you is, after what you just learned & read above, do you see at least 15 g of collagen in a hydrolyzed form?
+Does the label include added sugars, dyes or fillers?
+Does the company disclose the source of the collagen & third party testing for quality?
+It’s highly unlikely that you’re benefiting from use of a collagen creamer or gummy.
+Sorry if I just offended your gummy loving soul. 🙂

 The Bottom-Line is: Collagen may be a useful supplement solution to support your specific body's needs & goals.
 When you use it, follow the tips above to get the most out of your money!